NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Janelia/README.md

 ## Objective

-The Neurodata Without Borders: Neurophysiology project (NWB:N, [https://www.nwb.org/](https://www.nwb.org/)) is an effort to standardize the description and storage of neurophysiology data and metadata.
+The Neurodata Without Borders: Neurophysiology project (NWB, [https://www.nwb.org/](https://www.nwb.org/)) is an effort to standardize the description and storage of neurophysiology data and metadata.
 NWB:N enables data sharing and reuse and reduces the energy-barrier to applying data analytics both within and across labs.
 Several laboratories, including the Allen Institute for Brain Science, have wholeheartedly adopted NWB:N. The community needs to join forces to achieve data standardization in neurophysiology.

-The purpose of the hackathon is to bring the experimental neurophysiology community together to further adoption and the development of NWB:N, the NWB:N software libraries, and the progress of the scientific workflows that rely on NWB:N. Members of the community will exchange ideas and best practices for using NWB:N and the libraries, share NWB:N based tools, surface common needs, solve bugs, make feature requests, brainstorm about future funding and collaboration, and make progress on current blockages.
-The event will also enable NWB:N developers and users to interact with each other to facilitate communication, gather requirements, and train users.
+The purpose of the hackathon is to bring the experimental neurophysiology community together to further adoption and the development of NWB, the NWB software libraries, and the progress of the scientific workflows that rely on NWB.
+Members of the community will exchange ideas and best practices for using NWB and the libraries, share NWB:based tools, surface common needs, solve bugs, make feature requests, brainstorm about future funding and collaboration, and make progress on current blockages.
+The event will also enable NWB developers and users to interact with each other to facilitate communication, gather requirements, and train users.

-The event is planned for 4 days, where the first two days will focus on user training and use-cases followed by two days focused on core development.
-Work involves collaborative, open source software development, with a focus on use cases, tools, and core development.

-Note: This event is meant to foster community and collaboration around NWB:N, not competition.
-As such, this is really more of a "workshop" or "tutorial" than a "hackathon."
+In contrast to conferences and workshops, where the primary focus is to report results, the objective of the Hackathon is to provide a venue for NWB users and tool developers to learn about NWB and collaboratively work on any NWB-related research projects.
+This event is meant to foster community and collaboration around NWB, not competition.
 There will be no judges nor prizes.
-Participants will be expected to bring data from their own lab and/or collaborate with others to build integration with NWB:N.
+Participants will be expected to bring data from their lab, software they would like to integrate with NWB, and/or collaborate with others to build integration with NWB.

 ## Agenda